greenren/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-Fill in the missing values with the mean value for that interval and add this to a new dataset:
+Then we'll use the mean number of steps for each interval to fill in these missing values and add these to the steps variable in a new dataset:

 ```r
 # Subset the missing data